zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Entry into force

-These TOS shall enter into force as of August 23, 2021.
+These TOS shall enter into force as of July 9, 2022.

-Last revised: August 23, 2021
+Last revised: June 9, 2022

 ### Amendments